andkirby/commithook/README.md

     Please set your root project directory [d:/home]: d:/home/my-project PHP CommitHook files have been created in 'd:/home/my-project/.git/hooks'.

-If system couldn't find path your executable PHP file it will ask about it.
+If system couldn't find path to your executable PHP file it will ask about it.

 NOTE: Tested on Windows.
 Feel free [to put](../../issues/new "Add a new issue") your faced issues on [the project issues page](../../issues "Issues").